-Section 801.
-Department of parks, recreation and for 802.
+Section 801 701 .
+Department of parks and recreation; commissioner parks act REPEALED, recreation and forestry.
+802 702 .
 Powers and duties.
-803. County parks and other recreation facilities.
+803 703 .
+County parks and other recreation facilities.

-Section 801.
-Department of parks, recreation and forestry.
-There shall be a department of parks, recreation and forestry headed by a commissioner, who shall be appointed by the county executive subject to confirmation by the county Legislature.
+Section 801701.
+Department of parks and, recreation and forestry parks act repealed commissioner.
+There shall be a department of parks and, recreation and forestry headed by a commissioner, who shall be appointed by the county executive subject to confirmation by the county Legislature.
+The Erie county parks act, being chapter six hundred six of the laws of nineteen hundred forty seven as amended, is hereby repealed as of January first, nineteen hundred sixty one.

-Section 802.
+Section 802702.
 Powers and duties.
-Except as otherwise provided in this charter, the commissioner shall have supervision and control over the design, construction, operation, maintenance and repair of all county owned and operated properties and facilities for the following purposes; parks and recreation facilities therein, beaches, forest lands and golf courses, together with buildings, structures, roads, parking areas, utilities, equipment and appurtenances.
-The commissioner shall perform such additional and related duties as the county executive may prescribe.
+Except as otherwise provided in this charter, the commissioner shall have supervision and control over the design, construction, operation, maintenance and repair of all county owned and operated properties and facilities for the following purposes; parks and recreation facilities therein, beaches, zoological and botanical gardens, forest lands and golf courses, together with buildings, structures, roads, parking areas, utilities, equipment and appurtenances.
+He The commissioner shall perform such additional and related duties as the county executive may prescribe.

-Section 803.
+Section 803703.
 County parks and other recreation facilities.
 The county legislature is hereby authorized on behalf of the county to accept by gift and to acquire by purchase, condemnation, lease or otherwise, real property for the purposes set forth in section seven hundred two hereof.
 The county legislature may abandon such purposes by local law and may dispose of such property.